-Category Criteria Status of Religious/ Customary Law and Institutions RELIGIOUS LAW Status of religion vis-à-vis the State (State religion or separation of State and church or secular nature of the State) Religious institutions and offices that interpret/enforce religious law Religious ceremonies related to marriage Application of religious personal status laws to individuals in courts of law.
-CUSTOMARY LAW CUSTOMARY LAW CUSTOMARY LAW Application of customary law vis-à-vis State law Application of customary personal status laws to individuals in courts of law Customary norms and practices e.g. related to land, family life and marriage and harmful practices Harmful customary or traditional practices.
-Women's Rights Standalone women's rights clauses Comprehensive reference to women's rights (at least a combination of social, economic and political).
-A provision on women's rights which does not fit any category or sub category.
+Category Criteria Status of Religious/ Customary Law and Institutions RELIGIOUS LAW Status of religion vis-à-vis the State (State religion, separation of State and church or secular nature of the State) Religious institutions and offices that interpret/enforce religious law Religious ceremonies related to marriage Application of religious personal status laws to individuals in courts of law Religious norms and practices affecting women specifically.
+CUSTOMARY LAW Customary/traditional institutions and offices, including functions and rules of selection Status of customary law vis-à-vis State law Application of customary personal status laws to individuals in courts of law Customary norms and practices, e.g. related to land, family life and marriage and harmful practices Harmful customary or traditional practices Customary norms and practices affecting women specifically.
+Women's Rights Standalone women's rights clauses Comprehensive reference to women's rights (at least a combination of social, economic and political) Any provision on women's rights that does not fit a category or sub-category.

+III.
 APPENDIX

-Linkages between the Gender Equality Constitutional Database, the provisions of CEDAW, General recommendations of the Committee on the Elimination of Discrimination against Women and Agenda 2030 for Sustainable Development
+Linkages between the Global Gender Equality Constitutional Database, the provisions of CEDAW, General recommendations of the Committee on the Elimination of Discrimination against Women, and Agenda 2030 for Sustainable Development.

-Category CEDAW Articles General Recommendations of the CEDAW Committee 5 Agenda 2030 Sustainable Development Goals and Targets 6 Affirmative Action (Broadly) 1, 2, 3, 4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, paragraph 1, of the Convention (temporary special measures) 5.5.
+Category CEDAW Articles General Recommendations of the CEDAW Committee 5 Agenda 2030 Sustainable Development Goals and Targets 6 Affirmative Action (Broadly) 1, 2, 3, 4 General recommendation No. 5: Temporary special measures General recommendation No. 25: Article 4, para 1, of the Convention (temporary special measures) General recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
 Citizenship and Nationality 9 General recommendation No. 32 on the gender related dimensions of refugee status, asylum, nationality and statelessness of women 5.1 End all forms of discrimination against all women and girls everywhere.
 5.6 Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.
 16.9.
 By 2030, provide legal identity for all, including birth registration.
-Constitutional COMPOSITION N AND APPOINTMENT Review Bodies 7.
-General recommendation No. 8: Implementation of article 8 of the Convention General recommendation No. 23: Political and public life 5.5.
+Constitutional COMPOSITION COMPOSITION AND APPOINTMENT Review Bodies Z General recommendation No. 8: Implementation of article 8 of the Convention General recommendation No. 23: Political and public life General Recommendation No. 40 on equal and inclusive representation of women in decision-making systems 5.5.
 Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.
 16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels.
-JURISDICTION I AND ACCESS 2 General recommendation No. 33 on women's access to justice 16.3 Promote the rule of law at the national and international levels and ensure equal access to justice for all.
+JURISDICTION AND ACCESS 2 General recommendation No. 33 on women's access to justice 16.3 Promote the rule of law at the national and international levels and ensure equal access to justice for all.
 16.6 Develop effective, accountable and transparent institutions at all levels.

-^{5 &}lt;u>http://ohchr.org/en/hrbodies/cedaw/pages/cedawindex.aspx (last visited 2 March 2016).
+5 ohchr.org/en/treaty-bodies/cedaw/general-recommendations (last visited 15 March 2025).